 4b.
 ONLINE HOMEWORK.
 The online homework administered in MyMathLab is planned along with the written homework to reinforce learning and to provide practice of course material.
 Online homework assignments, worth 4 points each, will be posted twelve times during the semester.
-You must earn 75% on each assignment before you can access the quiz on that material.
+You must earn 75% on the corresponding assignment before you can access the quiz on that material.
 However, once that deadline has passed you may still work on the online homework to improve your grade and to review for exams.
-The final due date for MyMathLab homework is December 13 at 11:59PM.
+The final due date for MyMathLab homework is April 24 at 11:59PM.
 Your score on each assignment will count up to a maximum 48 points.
 There are no makeups or drops for online homework.
 Do not try to complete an assignment in one sitting; start early instead of waiting until the due date to avoid missing the deadline.

-There will also be one review assignment in MyMathLab at the end of the semester to allow you to make up points lost due to technical difficulties or a missed assignment.
+There will also be one extra assignment in MyMathLab at the end of the semester to allow you to make up points lost due to technical difficulties or a missed assignment.
 Total homework points will be capped at 48.

 4c.
 ONLINE QUIZZES.
-Twelve quizzes will be posted in MyMathLab to review each online assignment.
-You must score a minimum of 75% on the corresponding My-MathLab assignment before you can take the quiz.
-MyMathLab quizzes are open for 72 hours and are due by 11:59PM on Mondays (see calendar for due dates).
+Ten quizzes worth five points each will be posted in MyMathLab to review course material and the MyMathLab assignments.
+You must score a minimum of 75% on the corresponding MyMathLab assignment before you can take the quiz.
+MyMathLab quizzes are open for 72 hours and are due by 11:59PM on Tuesdays (see calendar for due dates).
 You will have three attempts to take the quiz and 90 minutes for each attempt; the clock starts from the time you open your quiz.
-Your top ten quiz scores will count for a total of 40 points.
+Your top eight quiz scores will count for a total of 40 points.
 DO NOT wait until the last minute to submit your quiz; we will not extend time for computer issues or MyMathLab server problems.
 There will be a bonus quiz available for extra credit to cover the last course material.

 You may review your score including specific questions missed on any quiz after its due date.
 You can do this through the MyMathLab gradebook.
-You can also redo the quiz to help prepare for exams.
+You can also review the quiz to help prepare for exams.
+You may contact Mrs. Smith if you have a question about the grading of any question on a MyMathLab quiz.
+You must see her during office hours within one week of the due date to review your answers.

 4d.
 WRITTEN HOMEWORK.
-Assignments for each lecture are listed in the Lecture Topics, Reading Topics and Homework outline http://people.clas.ufl.edu/jysmith/files/lectureoutlinelial.pdf.
-(You may access this outline through the MAC 2233 and Sakai homepages as well).
+The MAC 2233 Lecture Outline and Homework: people.clas.ufl.edu/jysmith/files/lectureoutlinelial.pdf lists textbook exercises for each lecture.
+(You can also access this outline through the MAC 2233 homepage and Sakai).
 Additional practice problems are also listed in the "Now You Try It" section at the end of each lecture.
-These represent the minimum number of problems you should do in each section to master calculus skills, and to be prepared for exams.
+You should do as many as necessary to master calculus skills, and to be prepared for exams.
 Written work will be chosen from those problems and collected in lecture four times during the semester.
 Each will be graded on a scale of 0 - 4 points, and the scores will be added and then capped at a total of twelve points.
 Each assignment will be checked for completeness and a few problems will be graded for accuracy.
 Homework must be done neatly with work shown to receive credit.
 The work must be your own, and not taken from other sources.
 Please staple all pages together with your name clearly visible.
-The specific homework sets that are due will be posted on Sakai.
+The specific homework problems due for each of the four assignments will be posted in Sakai.